ShreeSam0207/electronics-shopping-website-design/README.md

       2. A clickable link "Buy Now"
       3. From products page, the user can navigate to Home, Services, About us and Contact us pages.

-3. The Services button has a dropdown menu with three services,
+3. The Services Page has a dropdown menu with three services,
     1. Each service page has an image and description of three services that the company is offering
-    2. From services page, the user can navigate to Home, Products, About us and Contact us pages.
+    2. From all three service pages, the user can navigate to Home, Products, About us and Contact us pages.

  4. The About Us page:
       1. The about us page displays a short paragraph about the company.